How can I get involved?

 Why do you recommend £150?

-We recognise that £150 is a large amount of money, and substantially more than most students would routinely donate to charity.
-There are several reasons we recommend this figure:
+We recognise that £150 is a large amount of money, and substantially more than most students would routinely donate to charity (indeed, that is part of the point!).
+There are several key reasons we recommend this figure:

 I'm already going to a May Ball.
 Is MWA really for me?
 (Hint: yes, definitely!)